mdmamoon58/embedded-drowsiness-esp32s3/Readme.md

-Below is a **clean, professional, GitHub-friendly README.md** version of what you wrote — polished, formatted, and clear for recruiters, hackathons, and collaborators.

-You can paste this directly into your repo’s `README.md`.

----

 # 🚗 **Embedded Driver Drowsiness Detection (ESP32-S3 + TinyML)**

 Real-time, on-device drowsiness detection using **ESP32-S3**, **TensorFlow Lite Micro**, and **TinyML-optimized CNNs**.